polyphony-chat/docs/SPECIFICATION.md

 ```
 Fig. 4: Sequence diagram of a successful identity verification.

 In the diagram, Alice's "optional payload" is extra data that may be requested by servers.
-This is useful when using a single identity across various polyproto-core implementations, due to differing information needs.
+This is useful when using a single identity across various polyproto implementations, due to differing information needs.
 The payload is signed with the user's private identity key.

 Likewise, the "optional payload" sent by the server in the above diagram can be used by implementations to send additional information to the client.
 An example might be initial account information.

 !!! example

-    Alice currently has a polyproto-core identity, which she created when signing up for "https://example.com/chat".
+    Alice currently has a polyproto identity, which she created when signing up for "https://example.com/chat".
 When signing up for this service, she didn't need to provide any additional information on registration.
 However, when she wants to user her existing identity to sign up for "https://example.com/social", she is asked to provide her email address, which she can provide as the "optional payload".
 The server can then store the email address in its' database, associate it with Alice's identity, and let Alice log in with her existing identity.

 If Alice's session token expires, she can repeat this process of requesting a challenge string and, together with her ID-Cert, exchange it for a session token.
-However, if Alice wants to access this third party account from a completely new device, they will have to perform the steps described in section [4.1.2](#412-authenticating-a-new-client-on-a-polyproto-core-home-server) to obtain a valid ID-Cert for that session.
+However, if Alice wants to access this third party account from a completely new device, they will have to perform the steps described in section [4.1.2](#412-authenticating-a-new-client-on-a-polyproto-home-server) to obtain a valid ID-Cert for that session.

 ### 4.2 Challenge Strings